sigurd-ss/fig2pov/README.md

 <img src="./Figures/cube_povray_texture2.png" width="500">

-See [here](./Documents) for available textures.

 See the documentation for more details on the extra options that can be specified.

 ## Multiple graphics objects
 If an axes object contains multiple graphics objects, all of them will be included in the Povray script.

-For example, five randomly placed sphere with different radii and randomly selected textures:
+For example, five randomly placed spheres with different radii and randomly selected textures:
 ```
 figure
 hold on